Lansoprazole vs. Omeprazole: Similarities and Differences

 How many hours after eating can you take Omeprazole?

-Swallow your Omeprazole whole with water or juice.
+Swallow your Omeprazole whole with water.
 Doctors recommend that patients take gastro-resistant tablets once a day in the morning.

 Some people with severe acid reflux have to use Lansoprazole or Omeprazole twice daily in the morning and evening.
 Try to take your gastro-resistant tablets at the same time each day.